Backin’ Up is Hard to Do

 image

 Wow.
-Failing is annoying, but failing after about about six hours?
+Failing is annoying, but failing after about six hours?
 That’s really horrible.
 Luckily Windows Backup gave me a clear and informative error message that told me exactly what to do in order to resolve my problem.
 And yes, I do commute primarily through sarcasm.

 What Windows Backup really gave me was the dialog above with the More information button.
 If I clicked that I got this dialog: